asantaga/wiserHomeAssistantPlatform/README.md

 ![](docs/config.PNG)

+`IP Address` here you can change the IP addrss or use a hostname of the hub connection.

+`Scan Interval` is the interval in second that the integration will update form the hub.
+Do not set this too low as the hub will not be able to cope and you will see errors.
+Default is 30.

 `Default Heating Boost Temperature` is the delta temperature above the current room temperature the radiator should be set to when boosted, default is 2

 `Default Heating Boost Duration` is the time (in minutes) for which a heating boost should be active for, default is 60 mins

 `Default Hot Water Boost Duration` is the time (in minutes) for which a hot water boost should be active for, default is 60 mins

-`Scan Interval` is the interval in second that the integration will update form the hub.
-Do not set this too low as the hub will not be able to cope and you will see errors.
-Default is 30.
+`Setpoint Mode` modifies the way setpoint works.
+There are 3 options:
+  - Normal - the functionality is the same as the Wiser app
+  - Boost - when you set a new setpoint it will only take affect for the default "boost" time.
+  - Boost Only in Auto - same as the boost mode but will only do this if in auto mode.
+In manual mode, it will set the temp as per default mode.

+`Use This Temperature If No Stored Manual Temperature` when setting a manual temp on one of your rooms, we store this to use each time you go back to manual/heat mode.
+However, on a HA restart, we do not have a stored temp, so here you can set what temp to use in that first time use situation.

 `Enable Moments Buttons` is to create buttons for Moments you have setup on the wiser app.
 Default is unticked.